In a magical ancient Britain, bards sing a story of treachery, love and death. This is that story.

 Riva, Keyne and Sinne become entangled in a web of treachery and heartbreak, and must fight to forge their own paths.
 It’s a story that will shape the destiny of Britain.

 I can’t wait to share this story with you!
 I’ve wanted to tell it ever since I heard The Twa Sisters / Bonny Swans ballad and it has given me a wonderful opportunity to bring my local Devon history to life.
-I am posting lots of background on the novel’s setting, themes and characters over on Instagram if you would like to hear more about it in the run up to publication.
+I am posting lots of background on the novel’s setting, themes and characters over on Instagram if you would like to hear more about it.

 As always, do think about signing up to my newsletter, as that’s where I’ll be sharing more exclusive content like excerpts / deleted scenes and news in advance.